gsivak487/Simple-payment-App/README.md

 # Simple-payment-App
-After clone this reop
+After clone this project
-npm install to get all the node-modules npm start to run the server
+1. "npm install" to download all the node-modules
+2. "npm start" to run the application